Automatic Model Extraction of the Match Standard in Symmetric--Reciprocal--Match Calibration: Experiments

+where $x_\mathrm{est}$ represents the estimated quantity and $x_\mathrm{true}$ is the true value.
+The estimated quantity corresponds to the parameter value retrieved from the optimization, while the true value is the actual value used to generate the simulation data.
+The relative error provides a normalized error metric that accommodates the different units of the different parameters.

-Data processing was conducted using Python with the \textit{scikit-rf} \cite{Arsenovic2022} and \textit{scipy} \cite{Virtanen2020} packages, employing the DE optimization procedure \cite{Virtanen2020}.
+Data processing was implemented in Python using the \textit{scikit-rf} \cite{Arsenovic2022} and \textit{scipy} \cite{Virtanen2020} packages.
+The optimization was performed using the DE algorithm \cite{Storn1997,Virtanen2020}, chosen for its robustness in handling high-dimensional parameter spaces without requiring gradient information or precise initial guesses.
+Furthermore, the SciPy implementation of DE supports parallelization, significantly accelerating convergence on multi-core processors compared to other global optimization routines available in the library.

+Fig.~\ref{fig:4.4} demonstrates the relative error of estimated parameters of the models used in SRM calibration, converging to floating-point precision.
+It should be noted that due to the computationally expensive CPW model, the 1000 iterations shown in Fig.~\ref{fig:4.4} took approximately 25 minutes to complete (using 150 frequency points).

+To compare S-parameters, absolute error is used to avoid division by zero, particularly for reflection parameters.
+The error is defined in dB as follows:

+where $S_{ij}^{\mathrm {SRM}}$ denotes the S-parameter calibrated using the SRM method, and $S_{ij}^{\mathrm {Ref}}$ is the reference S-parameter.
+In this example, the reference corresponds to the actual simulated DUT before the error boxes are embedded.
 Fig.~\ref{fig:4.3} shows the calibrated DUT results comparing two cases: using an ideal match standard versus using nonlinear optimization to fit unknown parameters.
-This ideal match models the match response by a frequency-independent $50\,\Omega$ resistor, even if the match for the simulation is calculated based on the model introduced in Fig.~\ref{fig:4.2}, a).
+This ideal match models the match response by a frequency-independent $50\,\Omega$ resistor, even if the match for the simulation is calculated based on the model introduced in Fig.~\ref{fig:4.2a}.
 The assumption of frequency independence of the match is well applicable for frequencies below $30\,\mathrm{GHz}$.
 Above this frequency, the ideal match standard definition produces significant errors in both $S_{11}$ and $S_{21}$.
 The optimization approach achieves much better accuracy, limited only by numerical precision.
-Fig.~\ref{fig:4.4} demonstrates this by showing the relative error of estimated parameters converging to floating-point precision.
-It should be noted that due to the computationally expensive CPW model, the 1000 iterations shown in Fig.~\ref{fig:4.4} took approximately 25 minutes to complete (using 150 frequency points).